robpc/config/README.md

 ## Usage

+    const config = require('@robpc/config/json');
-    const config = require('@robpc/config/lib/file-loader');
+    // const config = require('@robpc/config/yaml');
-    // const config = require('@robpc/config/lib/env-loader');
+    // const config = require('@robpc/config/env');

     const name = config.get('name');
     const morningGreeting = config.get('greeting.morning');

     console.log(`${morningGreeting}, ${name}!`);

-## File Loader
+## JSON Loader

 _[Example Project](examples/node)_

-The `file-loader` loads configuration files from the `config/` directory at the root of the project.
+The `json-loader` loads configuration files from the `config/` directory at the root of the project.
 The library will load the `default.json` first followed by any json has a name matching the value in the `NODE_ENV` environmnent variable overriding previous values.
 So given the following configuration files:

 _config/default.json_